RedHatGov/service-mesh-workshop-dashboard/workshop/content/lab1.3_deploymsa.md

 <blockquote>
 <i class="fa fa-desktop"></i>
-Navigate to this URL in the browser.
+Navigate to this URL in a new browser tab.
 For example:
 </blockquote>

 ```